rolandiartmeladze/E-Commerce-Application_Frontend/README.md

+##Note

+The media files for the products are currently unavailable to fix this salad.

 Full stack E-Commerce Web Application
 Description
 This project is a full-stack e-commerce web application developed to showcase my skills and capabilities in the development and implementation of web applications.
 It features seamless integration, sophisticated design, and well-organized functionality to provide users with an attractive and practical solution for searching and purchasing products.